Sharon Fichman: 2006–10

 In October 2006, while still 15, she beat world No. 114, Hana Šromová.
 In August 2007, at the age of 16, Fichman beat world No. 90, Stéphanie Cohen-Aloro of France in Toronto.
 She finished 2007 with a singles record for the year of 16–8.
 In October 2008, 17 years of age, Fichman beat world No. 137, Jelena Pandžić.
 She finished 2008 with a singles record for the year of 25–16.
 In January 2009, she won the singles title at the Ace Sports Group Tennis Classic tournament in Lutz, Florida dropping only one set, and also won the doubles title with Kimberly Couts.

 In April 2009, she won the Osprey, Florida tournament.
-Fichman reached the $100k Biella Challenger singles final in September 2009, but lost to Petra Martić.
-In February 2010 at the Abierto Mexicano Telcel, Fichman defeated her first top-50 player when she beat world No. 40, Sorana Cîrstea, in the first round.
-She also won two $100k doubles titles in July 2010 (in Biarritz and in Pétange).
+Fichman reached the 100k Biella Challenger singles final in September 2009, but lost to Petra Martić.
+In February 2010 at the Abierto Mexicano, Fichman defeated the first top-50 player when she beat world No. 40, Sorana Cîrstea, in the first round.
+She also won two 100k doubles titles in July 2010 (in Biarritz and in Pétange).

 2011–12

-In January 2011, Sharon won her first tournament of the year, the $25k in Plantation, by defeating Alexandra Cadanțu in the final.
-At the Copa Colsanitas WTA tournament, she reached the second round but lost to Catalina Castaño, despite having two match points in the second set.
-In July, she won her second tournament of the year at the $50k event in Waterloo, where she defeated Julia Boserup.
+In January 2011, Sharon won her first tournament of the year, the 25k in Plantation, by defeating Alexandra Cadanțu in the final.
+At the WTA Tour Copa Colsanitas, she reached the second round but lost to Catalina Castaño, despite having two match points in the second set.
+In July, she won her second tournament of the year at the 50k event in Waterloo, where she defeated Julia Boserup.

-In July 2012, Fichman won the $50k Cooper Challenger for the second straight year with a win over Julia Glushko in the championship match.
-She won in September the $25k in Mamaia, defeating Patricia Maria Ţig in the final.
+In July 2012, Fichman won the Waterloo Challenger for the second straight year with a win over Julia Glushko in the championship match.
+She won in September the 25k event in Mamaia, defeating Patricia Maria Ţig in the final.

 2013

-At the end of January, Fichman won the eighth singles title of her career at the $25k event in Port St. Lucie, with a victory over Tadeja Majerič.
-In August, she reached the final of the $100k Vancouver Open, but was defeated by Johanna Konta.
-She won the doubles title alongside Maryna Zanevska.
-A week later at the Rogers Cup, she reached the second round for the first time of her career in singles after defeating compatriot Stéphanie Dubois in her opening match.
-She also made it to the semifinals in doubles with fellow Canadian Gabriela Dabrowski, after an upset over first seeds Sara Errani and Roberta Vinci.
+At the end of January, Fichman won the eighth singles title of her career at the 25k event in Port St. Lucie, with a victory over Tadeja Majerič.
+In August, she lost the final of the 100k Vancouver Open to Johanna Konta but won the doubles title alongside Maryna Zanevska.
+A week later at the Rogers Cup, she reached the second round for the first time of her career in singles, after defeating compatriot Stéphanie Dubois in her opening match.
+She also made it to the semifinals in doubles with fellow Canadian Gabriela Dabrowski by an upset over first seeds Sara Errani and Roberta Vinci.
 They were eliminated by Jelena Janković and Katarina Srebotnik.

 At the US Open, Fichman qualified for her first-ever Grand Slam main draw with a victory over Alexandra Panova.
 She lost to world No. 22, Sorana Cîrstea, in the first round.
 In September, Fichman made it to the Premier Mandatory main draw in Beijing with wins over Paula Ormaechea and Yaroslava Shvedova in first and last round of qualifying, respectively.
 In the main draw, she was eliminated by Galina Voskoboeva in the first round.